Starting a New Local SEO Engagement – Brian Childers

 This Q&A interview is conducted with Brian Childers from foxxr.com

-Brian is the CEO of Foxxr, a highly successful internet marketing company founded in Capitola, California in 2008 offering Web Design, Local Search / SEO and Live Local Workshops.
+Brian is the CEO of Foxxr Digital Marketing, a highly successful internet marketing company founded in Capitola, California in 2008 (and as of 2021, based in St. Petersburg, FL) offering Web Design, Local Search / SEO and Live Local Workshops.

 *All answers are the words of the interviewees and any opinions expressed are those of the interviewee and not BrightLocal.

 1. What research & planning do you do before you start active SEO work?

 We start with a 6-step business assessment on our collaborative web development workbook.

 The first step is to identify the business information.
 While this may seem trivial, it’s an important foundational step that will be referenced many times throughout the project.
 We gather the following: business name as they use it across the web (do a quick search on their business phone #), address (verify at https://tools.usps.com/go/ZipLookupAction!input.action) phone, fax, year founded, email, website URL landing page, business hours and five Google categories (use the blumenthal tool).

 Second, we identify the client’s core social sites.
 The next four steps are handed off to the client and should be a quick brainstorming session which will will help us with further research.